CheetahRobotics/Team10182/ComputerVision/ORBApp/README.md

 This app uses the ORB Feature Detection Algorithm from Open CV.

 To start, point the camera at an object you'd like to track.
 Then hit 'Train'.
-The object should be on a solid background so that no extranuous feature points are detected.
+The object should be on a solid background so that no extraneous feature points are detected.

 Then try moving the camera around and watch the app try to locate your object on the screen.